Samir-Kesare/OpsTree-Documentation-/Infra/Manual/VPC-Subnet/README.md

-# Create VPC and subnets for Dev Environment
+# Create VPC and Subnets for Dev Environment

 | **Author**           | **Created On** | **Last Updated** | **Document Version** |
 | -------------------- | -------------- | ---------------- | -------------------- |